Matthew-a-smith/OpenEdgeStack/README.md

 // When ready
 sendStoredGroupFile(Group1);
 ```
-## Normral messages
+## Normal messages
-you can also send data normally encrypted as well with the following.
-and their also a pollsend that delays the packet before sending it.
+You can also send messages immediately (without grouping), and they’ll still be encrypted.

 ```cpp
   String payload = "this is a test sentence up to and over 16 bytes in length";
   sendLora((const uint8_t*)groupOne.c_str(), groupOne.length(), TYPE_TEXT);